Outside of work, I enjoy playing badminton and swimming quite often. I'm also

 Community

-In my academic journey, I transitioned into a research-focused lifestyle, driven by a deep curiosity to explore
+In my academic journey, I transitioned into a research-focused lifestyle, driven by a deep curiosity

 Computer Vision and Medical Imaging.
 My path has been dynamic, with a domain shift from